sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 ### Prerequisites
 1. Register on one of payleven's country [websites](https://payleven.com/) to get a merchant account and a card reader.
 2. Request an API key by registering for the mPOS SDK on the [payleven developer page](https://service.payleven.com/uk/developer).
+3. System requirements: iOS 7 or later for both, the mPOS SDK and the mPOS SDK Sample App
+4. A payleven card reader, Classic or Plus

 ### Table of Contents
 * [Installation](#installation)